belu/microquark/docs/QUARKUS.md

 ## Testing

-For testing you can use the supported in-memory filesystem.
+For testing, you can use the supported in-memory filesystem.
 Every `QuarkusTest` will use the in-memory filesystem by default.
 This is configured in the file `application.properties` under the test resources.